Ljetna škola – Peter Linebaugh: The Magna Carta Manifesto

 Vezani članci

-• 29. travnja 2023.
-Antikapitalistički seminar Slobodni Filozofski i Subversive festival u sklopu Škole suvremene humanistike organiziraju treći po redu Antikapitalistički seminar, program političke edukacije koji će se i ove godine kroz predavanja, rasprave i radionice kritički osvrnuti na isprepletenost teorije i prakse te važnost proizvodnje kolektivnog znanja.
-Bavit ćemo se kapitalističkim obrazovanjem, odnosom eksploatacije i opresivnih ejblističkih režima, orodnjenim nasiljem, pitanjem nacionalizma, slijepim pjegama u primjenama pojmova roda, spola i klase, političkom ofenzivom na transrodnu zajednicu, umjetničkim radom te kritičkim čitanjem popularne kulture.
-Prijave traju do 10. svibnja 2023. godine, a program će se održavati u prostoru SKD „Prosvjeta“ u Zagrebu od 15. do 20. svibnja.
+• 9. svibnja 2024.
+Antikapitalistički seminar Slobodni Filozofski i Subversive festival u sklopu Škole suvremene humanistike organiziraju četvrti po redu Antikapitalistički seminar, program političke edukacije koji će se i ove godine kroz predavanja, rasprave i radionice kritički osvrnuti na isprepletenost teorije i prakse te važnost proizvodnje kolektivnog znanja.
+Prijave traju do 26. svibnja 2024. godine, a program će se održavati u prostoru SKD „Prosvjeta“ u Zagrebu od 3. do 9. lipnja 2024.
 Vidimo se!

 Događanja